How do you rotate rows to columns with Presto?

 We want to pivot this data so that all the ‘a’ row values are arranged in one column, and all the ‘b’ row values are in a second column like this:

 To rotate from rows to columns we will add an id to make aggregation easy.
-We will name the output columns a and b, and we’ll include the id in our result set.
+We will name the output columns a and b for the Presto key, and we’ll include the id in our result set.
 This is how we do the rotation in Presto, using VALUES() to supply the test data, and simple conditional CASE WHEN END logic:

 presto:default> SELECT id , MAX(CASE WHEN key = 'a' THEN value END) AS a , MAX(CASE WHEN key = 'b' THEN value END) AS b FROM (VALUES (1, 'a', 9), (2, 'b', 8), (3, 'a', 7 )) as test_data (id, key, value) GROUP BY id ORDER BY id; id | a | b ----+------+------ 1 | 9 | NULL 2 | NULL | 8 3 | 7 | NULL (3 rows)